Delaware, Lackawanna and Western Railroad: Expansion and profits (1853–1940)

 The "Valley Railroad" was organized March 3, 1869, to connect the end of the original line at Great Bend, Pennsylvania, to Binghamton, New York, avoiding reliance on the Erie.
 The new line opened on October 1, 1871.
-By 1873, the DL&W controlled the Lackawanna and Bloomsburg Railroad, a branch from Scranton southwest to Northumberland (with trackage rights over the Pennsylvania Railroad's Northern Central Railway to Sunbury).
+By 1873, the company controlled the Lackawanna and Bloomsburg Railroad, a branch from Scranton southwest to Northumberland with trackage rights over the Pennsylvania Railroad's Northern Central Railway to Sunbury.
 On March 15, 1876, the whole system was re-gauged to standard gauge in one day.
-The "New York, Lackawanna and Western Railroad" was chartered on August 26, 1880, and opened on September 17, 1882, to continue the DL&W from Binghamton west and northwest to Buffalo.
+The New York, Lackawanna and Western Railroad was chartered on August 26, 1880, and opened on September 17, 1882, to continue the railroad from Binghamton west and northwest to Buffalo.
 The main line ran to the International Bridge to Ontario, and a branch served downtown Buffalo.
 A spur from Wayland served Hornellsville (Hornell).
-On December 1, 1903, the DL&W began operating the Erie and Central New York Railroad, a branch of the Oswego line from Cortland Junction east to Cincinnatus.
+On December 1, 1903, the company began operating the Erie and Central New York Railroad, a branch of the Oswego line from Cortland Junction east to Cincinnatus.
 That same year, it also began to control the Bangor and Portland Railway.
-By 1909, the DL&W controlled the Bangor and Portland Railway.
-This line branched from the main line at Portland, Pennsylvania southwest to Nazareth, with a branch to Martins Creek.
+By 1909, the company controlled the Bangor and Portland Railway.
+This line branched from the main line at Portland, southwest to Nazareth, with a branch to Martins Creek.
+The Delaware Valley Railway was organized with visions of linking the Lackawanna north to the Erie Railroad at Port Jervis, New York beginning with plans in 1893 and construction in 1901.
+Trains ran north from East Stroudsburg only as far as Bushkill, and the twelve-mile line was abandoned in 1937.

+The primary locomotive and car shops were located in Scranton.
+In 1910 they were enlarged and upgraded at a cost of $2 million, including a massive machine and erecting shop measuring 582 by 342 feet.
+To handle the increasing roster of coal and other freight cars, new car shops were built outside Scranton at Keyser Valley in 1904.
+A passenger car shop was added in Kingsland, New Jersey, nine miles from New York City, in 1906.